Meet your presenters:

 Registered Nurse & Midwife

-I have been working as a Midwife for over 10 years.
-Eight years ago I transitioned from working in the public hospital system to caring for families in private practice.
+I have been working as a midwife for over 10 years.
+Early in my career, I transitioned from working in the public hospital system to caring for families in private practice.
 This has allowed me to care for women and their families throughout their entire journey.
 I am both extremely passionate about and grateful for the ability to work in this way.

 I have two beautiful young children and a wonderful husband who support me to work in my dream job.